-Community Bike Works IS NOW HIRING for our Program Aide position, to teach at-risk youth life lessons through bicycle mechanics.
+Community Bike Works is accepting applications for our Program Instructor position, to teach youth life lessons through bicycle mechanics.

 235 N. Madison Street | Allentown, PA 18102 | 610.434.1140